 HIPAA and Electronic Signatures

-C Davis Health allows electronic signature for HIPAA Authorizations to be captured using only the UCD Health licensed DocuSign platform.
+UC Davis Health allows electronic signature for HIPAA Authorizations to be captured using only the UCD Health licensed DocuSign platform.
 To sign up for access to the UCD Health version of DocuSign, please put in a request through Service Now here.
 For further instructions on how to request DocuSign access, please see this webpage.
-Please note that currently there is no UCD Health approved platform for capturing electronic signatures on HIPAA Authorizations for studies subject to FDA Part 11.